QuickBooks Blog

 Find peace of mind come tax time

 Filing sales taxes can be overwhelming, but a little preparation can go a long way toward alleviating that stress.
-If you sell goods or products, your business will almost certainly have to collect taxes at some point, so get ahead of the game by applying for a sales tax license and start the process now.
+If you sell goods or products, your business will almost certainly have to collect taxes at some point, so get ahead of the game by applying for a sales tax license and starting the process now.

 With a little research, you can determine your sales tax rates and appropriate licenses.
 Then, use accounting software like QuickBooks Online to simplify calculating and paying sales taxes—allowing you to focus on running your business.